phenixblue/zabbix/README.md

-These files are for extending and customizing various portions of the Zabbix Open Source Monitoring System.
+These files are for extending and customizing various portions of the Zabbix Open Source Monitoring System for use with AIX, PowerVM, and Power Systems.

 Here you will find the following: